AntiNita/AntiNita.github.io/about.md

 *Thank you, USC college admission officers*

 1. What is your favorite snack? *Orange.*
 2. Best movie of all time: *Gone with the wind*
 3. If your life had a theme song, what would it be?
-I said "Save yourself", but it should be
+I said "Save yourself" by Chainsmoker, but I prefer "Viva Voce" by Rocketboys
-4. Dream trip:
+4. Dream trip: Dublin with Baileys hot coffee
 5. What TV show will you binge watch next?
+I watch movies.
 6. Which well-known person or fictional character would be your ideal roommate?
+Sylvia Plath...
+No, I mean, Hermione
-7. Favorite book:
+7. Favorite book: *The Testaments* by Margaret Atwood (constantly updated)